shchur/overlapping-community-detection/README.md

 ```

 ## Cite
-Please cite our paper if you the code or datasets in your own work
+Please cite our paper if you use the code or the datasets in your own work
 ```
 @article{
     shchur2019overlapping,